La Pedrera or Casa Milà: a grandiose testimony to Gaudí’s genius

 - To avoid the crowds, arrive around 9am.

-- Buy your queue-cutting tickets here.
+- Buy your fast-track tickets here.

 - Visit la Pedrera at the beginning of your stay in Barcelona.
 As the Gaudí space offers an abundance of information on the architect’s works, it will help you see his other works with a more informed view.